 All new students come in undeclared.
 Students need to declare a major by the start of their fourth semester.
 This allows time in your first few semesters for academic exploration of a range of interests and fields.
 While it is possible to declare more than one major, only one is required to graduate (and no minors are required).
 What do I do if the classes I want are full?
 Every student will not get every class that they want to register for on the first try and/or in their first semester.
 There are, however, plenty of courses offered for every student to have enough credits for the semester.
 Be flexible: Have a few backup courses saved in Workday.
 Be patient: Add yourself to course waitlists.
 Explore: Be open to discovering new areas of interest.
-Quote page Image of the top portion of the light of reason sculpture against a blue sky on the Brandeis campus.
+Quote page Image of the top portion of the light of reason sculpture on the Brandeis campus against a blue sky with black graduation caps in the air.
 Quote by Louis D. Brandeis "If we would guide by the light of reason, we must let our minds be bold."
-Registering for Courses in Workday Watch and listen to the "Preparing for Registration in Workday" Video.
+Using Workday to Plan & Register for Classes Watch and listen to the "Using Workday to Plan and Register for Classes" Video.
 Course registration takes place in Workday, Brandeis' student information system.
-Click the "W" button below to access Workday with your Brandeis credentials and to access registration resources, frequently asked questions, videos, and job aids.
-The Workday team will be available for technical support on July 9 and July 10 during course registration.
-Workday Terms Onboarding A series of tasks that you must complete BEFORE you can proceed to registration.
+In this video you will learn how to: - Log in to Workday - Clear your holds and complete registration requirements - View your external credits - Search for classes and create a saved schedule - Add yourself to waitlists and request prerequisite overrides - Find module courses Workday Terms Onboarding A series of tasks that you must complete BEFORE you can proceed to registration.
 Registration Holds Registration holds on your record will prevent you from being able to register.
 You can view and resolve holds through the Academics application or your student profile in Workday.
 Job Aids Job aids are how-to guides with screenshots and instructional videos.
 If you are stuck on how to complete a task in Workday, use a job aid to help you through.
-Course Tags A tag or label on a course that indicates what Brandeis requirement that course fulfills.
 Units The Workday term for credits.